Registration will be starting soon

 The Research Center Geometry at the Frontier is pleased to announce the 8th Iberoamerican Congress on Geometry, which will take place from December 10th to 15th, 2023, in Pucón, Chile.
-The preliminary program consists of eight plenary talks and four special sessions on Higher Dimensional Algebraic Geometry, Dynamical Systems, Algebraic Surfaces and Riemann Surfaces.
+The program consists of eight plenary talks and four special sessions on Higher Dimensional Algebraic Geometry, Dynamical Systems, Algebraic Surfaces and Riemann Surfaces.

 The Iberoamerican Geometry Congress (IGC) has a history of bringing together researchers and students from various mathematical communities in America, Spain, Portugal, and other regions of the world.
 The aim is to foster an exchange of ideas between mathematicians in different fields, connected by the geometry of Riemann surfaces, abelian varieties and related areas.